Registering to vote

 You can register to vote if you are:

 - a British, Irish or Commonwealth citizen, or a citizen of a Member State of the European Union

 - 17 or over (though you are only eligible to vote when you are 18 or over)

-- living in Northern Ireland for at least three months prior to your application for registration
+- living in Northern Ireland for at least three months before your application for registration

 You cannot vote if you are not on the Electoral Register.

 Why should you register to vote